-- Travel Packs; to inform new residents from first occupation what sustainable travel choices are in the surrounding area (can be supplied by LCC at £52.85 per pack). - Two six month bus passes per dwelling (2 application forms to be included in Travel Packs and funded by the developer); to encourage new residents to use bus services as an alternative to the private car and to establish changes in travel behaviour from first occupation.
+- Travel Packs; to inform new residents from first occupation what sustainable travel choices are in the surrounding area (can be supplied by LCC at £52.85 per pack). - Two six month bus passes per dwelling (2 application forms to be included in Travel Packs and funded by the developer); to encourage new residents to use bus services as an alternative to the private car and to establish changes in travel behaviour from first occupation (£360.00 per pass).